 What is the course about?

-An online course on the history of the labour movement to understand the challenges of our times and sharpen our analysis, visions and strategies for the future.
+An online course on the history of the labour movements across the word to deepen our understanding of the challenges of our times as well as sharpen our analysis, visions and strategies for the future.

-By analysing historical examples of labour's response to questions of democracy, dictatorships, authoritarianism, migration, capitalist crises and others, the online course creates spaces for open debates about the labour movement today.
+By analysing historical examples of labour's responses to questions of democracy, dictatorships, authoritarianism, migration, capitalist crises and others, its achievements, but also tensions and contradictions, the online course creates spaces for critical debates about the role of labour movements today.

 Key concepts